slatedocs/slate/source/includes/api-reference/_index.html.md

 cannot be paginated.

-Queries return a compact representation of each object which is typically the id and name fields.
+Queries return a compact representation of each object which is typically the gid and name fields.
 Interested in a specific set of fields or all of the fields?!
 Of course you are.
 Use field selectors to manipulate what data is included in a response.